 1. Practical Spanish

 Practical Spanish is a free website designed to help you improve your Spanish skills.

-Practical Spanish offers a free online course that gives you everything you need to be able to converse with Spanish speakers: grammar structures, vocabulary and practice.
+It offers a free online course that gives you everything you need to be able to converse with Spanish speakers: grammar structures, vocabulary and practice.

 However, the beginning lessons focus on laying the ground rules, so the real conversational material doesn’t start until the intermediate level.

-Fastbreak Spanish is an available course you can access through Udemy.
-This free course offers over three hours of video content accessible through your mobile device or TV.
+It’s free and offers over three hours of video content accessible through your mobile device or TV.
 Plus, you can get a certificate of completion once you’re done.